-This post first appeared on Paging Supermom as a part of their Books Alive series.
+This self binding baby doll blanket tutorial first appeared on Paging Supermom as a part of their Books Alive series.
 Be sure to stop by their site for many fantastic crafts and projects centered around beloved Children’s Books.

 Even though my kids are older now, I still love a good children’s book.
 When my kids were little we tried to read to them as much as possible.
 Some nights it went well, other nights not so much *wink*.